department-of-veterans-affairs/va.gov-team/products/identity-personalization/discovery-research/authenticated-menu-usability/conversation-guide.md

 ## Task 2: Navigate to letters - 3 minutes

-Next, I’d like for you to imagine you’re applying for a VA loan, and you need a document to prove you’re a veteran.
+Next, I’d like for you to imagine you need to document that shows a summary of the benefits you get from VA.
 Show me how you’d find that kind of document using this prototype.

 ***Goal: get participant to Letters page***